yuiiio/esp32-s2-eink/README.md

 # PSRAM
 PSRAM fails to init when using espflash ver 1.7.0 :(

-but espflash latest 3.0.1 fails connect to esp32s2 other reason... :(
+~but espflash latest 3.0.1 fails connect to esp32s2 other reason... :(~

 espflash @2.1.0 works success connect and works psram correct :)

+espflash@3.3.0 works with --before no-reset --no-stub

 # SdCard (embedded-sdmmc-rs)
 supports MBR FAT32 and **need [W95 FAT32] type(0x0c)**